vic-ma/howtodismantle.github.io/_posts/2025-11-27-From-Folder-to-Fame-How-Hub-Files-Became-a-Dynamic-Infoboard.md

 └── Schichtplan/
 ```

-For simplicity, however, our demo app will not actually use these German PDFs.
+However, for simplicity, we won't actually use the German PDFs in our demo app.

 ### Add the PDFs